micycle8778/host/README.md

 libraries, meaning the only thing you need to build host is the Nim compiler. to build and install the project on linux operating systems:

-1. install Nim (try your package manager, `pacman -Syu nim` or `sudo apt install nim`)
+1. install Nim (try your package manager, `sudo pacman -Syu nim` or `sudo apt install nim`)

 2. clone the git repo `git clone https://github.com/RainbowAsteroids/host`